Two mountain bikers cycling up a track with hills in the background

 Hafod Trails

-Slightly outside the forest boundary, Hafod Trails is a newer MTB centre with uplift facilities - well worth a visit if you want to maximise your descents.
+Slightly outside the forest boundary, Hafod Trails is a brand new MTB centre with uplift facilities - well worth a visit if you want to maximise your descents.
 Check their website for current uplift days and booking.

 Uplift and nearby riding